Automated baseline calculation with FastNetMon Advanced

 Please check that you run at least FastNetMon Advanced version 2.0.358 before using this guide.

-We have no plans to support using data from InfluxDB as it does not handle such queries very well and fails to process large number of metrics.
+We have no plans to support using data from InfluxDB as it does not handle such queries very well and fails to process a large number of metrics.

 Our baseline tool works on multiple levels of aggregation:

-• Global, includes all hosts in network
+• Global, includes all hosts in the network

 • Per host (IPv4 only)